stefexec/DUCKdater/README.md

 ## How To Use

-DON'T FORGET: Set your DuckDNS token in the duckdater.py file!

 To clone and run this application, you'll need [Git](https://git-scm.com) installed on your computer.
 From your command line:

 ```bash